 37. Practice and procedure

-(1) Subject to this Act and to the Rules of Court, the President is responsible for the administration of the Court, the disposition of the business of the Court and for its practice and procedure.
+(1) Subject to this Act and to the rules of court, the President is responsible for the administration of the Court, the disposition of the business of the Court and for its practice and procedure.

-(2) Subject to this Act and the Children and Community Services Act 2004 and any other Act that confers jurisdiction on the Court, the practice and procedure of the Court shall be governed by Rules of Court, and until provision is made by Rules of Court or where no special provision is contained in the Rules of Court —
+(2) Subject to this Act and the Children and Community Services Act 2004 and any other Act that confers jurisdiction on the Court, the practice and procedure of the Court shall be governed by rules of court, and until provision is made by rules of court or where no special provision is contained in the rules of court —

 (a) the practice and procedure of the Court when it is exercising the jurisdiction conferred by section 19(1) shall be that provided by the Criminal Procedure Act 2004; and